by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 #-------------------------------------------------------------

 #-------------------------------------------------------------
+Note: For Ec, re and B
+The first derivative of energy with respect to volume represents pressure, and the second derivative represents bulk modulus.
+P = -dE/dV   (1st derivative)
+B = V*-dP/dV = V*d(dE/dV)/dV   (2nd derivative)
+As reported in many papers, re and B from DFT (VASP, QE, etc.) are used.
+This is because they are not bad compared to the experimental values.
+On the other hand, Ec is quite different from the experimental value even in DFT.
+Considering that B is close to the experimental value, it is thought that the second and first derivatives of the energy are predicted quite accurately.

+#-------------------------------------------------------------

+#-------------------------------------------------------------
 # Inferred phylogenetic tree
 - CFeMnSi (Aslam 2019) -> FeCoCrMnSi (Salloom 2022)
 - Fe-X(X=Al,Cu,Nb,W)_CoNb (Muralles 2023) -> CoFe-X(X=V,Nb,Mo,W) (Muralles 2024)